coreboot/coreboot/Documentation/releases/coreboot-26.06-relnotes.md

 subsequent patches adjust it for the new part: the maximum CPU count was tuned (c108ccb930), the fw.cfg was adapted (29f93567c5), the APOB region was grown from 256K to 576K (eedd292f32), and the CPUID match was updated (7982c6e172).
-A dummy FSP was added to keep builds working until the real binaries are available (bddc56d7fe), and the VBIOS path was hooked up (d381d33a39).
+Dummy FSP headers were added to keep builds going until binaries and real headers are available (bddc56d7fe), and the VBIOS path washooked up (d381d33a39).
 The new SoC also picked up maintainers (847b42fa69).

 The first board to use Strix Halo is the AMD Maple reference mainboard, introduced in this release (47f124abba) with its EC, GPIO, and blob